 The "Bridge of Love", the "Music Bridge", the "Mirror Bridge", the "Gymnasium Bridge", the "Portal Bridge", connecting the old and new parts of town...
 You would be hard-pressed to find another place with so many original bridges as there are in the Virovitica town park.
 They were designed by students from the Faculty of Architecture in Zagreb as an unusual urban experience that accentuates the beauty of the park in the very centre of town.
 The focal point of the park is the newly renovated Pejačević Castle, built in the Baroque style, dating back to the beginning of the 19th century.
-Despite the harsh competition of the First Croatian Savings Bank, the centenarian gymnasium school, the monastery and Church of St Rocco, characterised by the Franciscan version of the Baroque style, the people of Virovitica will tell you without question that the Pejačević Castle is the most beautiful building in
+Despite the harsh competition of the First Croatian Savings Bank, the centenarian gymnasium school, the monastery and Church of St Rocco, characterised by the Franciscan version of the Baroque style, the people of Virovitica will tell you without question that the Pejačević Castle is the most beautiful building in town.
+Today, it houses the Town Museum and represents the cultural heart of town, alongside the library, which dates back to medieval times, the famous Music School, and Virovitica Theatre.

-Something for everyone

-- three words that best describe Virovitica.

-A little bit of culture,
+Something for everyone - three words that best describe Virovitica.
+A little bit of culture, entertainment and nature, all of it within reach.

-entertainment and

-nature, all of it within

-reach.